22 Solo Things To Do In Seoul For An Unforgettable Trip

 Gwangjang Market was made famous by Street Food: Asia and is a must-see for first-time visitors to Seoul.
 While touristy, it offers a huge variety of dishes like gimbap, sundae, tteokbokki, and even fresh (wriggling!) octopus if you’re adventurous.

-It gets crowded during lunch, so plan ahead.
+It gets crowded during lunch, so plan.
 Some stalls offer set menus for tasting multiple dishes.
 Recently, there have been complaints about overcharging tourists, so keep that in mind.

 21. Stroll Along Cheongdam Stream